-- American Society for Therapeutic Radiology and Oncology (ASTRO) Annual Meeting featured a variety of cancer treatment technologies
+- American Society for Therapeutic Radiology and Oncology (ASTRO) Annual Meeting featured a variety of cancer treatment technologies.

-- Proton therapy is growing, with manufacturers looking for ways to continue to shrink their size and weight
+- Proton therapy is growing, with manufacturers looking for ways to continue to shrink their size and weight.

-Today’s oncologists have a variety of treatment modalities to best address the specifics needs of individual cases.
+Today’s oncologists have a variety of treatment modalities to best address the specific needs of individual cases.
 This year’s ASTRO (American Society for Therapeutic Radiology and Oncology) Annual Meeting at the Boston Convention and Exhibition Center featured a broad array of those technologies for the treatment of cancer.

 Traditional linac machines were on display from several suppliers, as well as machinery and equipment built to deliver different types of radiation therapies, including:

 - Electron beam intraoperative radiation therapy (IORT)